Srivathsa252/servesmart/README.md

 # ServeSmart

-ServeSmart is a mess management solution designed to address food preparation and dining space challenges at IIT Kottayam.
+ServeSmart is a mess management solution designed to address food preparation and dining space challenges at IIIT Kottayam.
 By enabling students to pre-register for meals through a meal token and QR code system, ServeSmart allows admins to accurately track meal attendance, reducing food waste and optimizing resources.
 Built on a Python full-stack framework, the platform also features real-time data tracking and an admin dashboard for monitoring and managing meal registrations.

 ## Features